 The Surge $300 and $500 credit limit versions have lower credit limit and much higher fees than the $750 and $1,000 versions.
 This is reflected in a much higher TFCL ratio.
 If you are pre-approved for either the $300 or $500 limit version, I would not go ahead with the application.
 Instead I would try to get other lower fee credit cards like the Upgrade Select Card or the Arro Mastercard.
 You would require a FICO score of at least 580 for the Upgrade while the Arro Mastercard does not perform any hard inquiry but instead requires a minimum monthly income of $1,800.
 These two alternatives have much lower fees than Surge.

-To sum up, based on our evaluation and review of the Surge Mastercard, we give it a 3.7 stars out of 5 for it's rather generous credit limit which doubles after 6 months, the presence of modern features like mobile app, free Vantage scores and the ability to pay via debit card.
+To sum up, based on our evaluation and review of the Surge Mastercard, we give it a 3.7 stars out of 5 for it's rather generous credit limit, the presence of modern features like mobile app, free Vantage scores and the ability to pay via debit card.
 The higher fees present in the $300 and $500 credit limit versions prevents us from giving it a higher rating.

 Surge Mastercard accepts applicants with Vantage 3.0 scores between 500 to 680 though the average approved applicant has a Vantage 3.0 score of around 600.
 If your Vantage 3.0 score is around 600, then you should definitely go through the pre-approval process to see if you get the $750 or $1,000 version.
 I would not get the $300 or $500 limit version and consider other lower fee unsecured credit cards instead.